tulliolo/mobybolt/guide/mobybolt/setup/reverse-proxy.md

 }
 ```

-### Create the docker-compose file
+### Prepare the docker-compose file

-Let's create a nginx-specific docker-compose file and paste the following contents:
+Create a nginx-specific docker-compose file and paste the following contents:

 ```sh
 $ nano nginx/docker-compose.yml